 Not everyone will reach the coverage gap.
 Your yearly deductible, your co-insurance or co-payments, and what you pay during the coverage gap all count toward this out-of-pocket limit.
 The limit does not include the drug plan premium you pay, or what you pay for drugs that are not covered.

 As of 2016, you pay 45% of the costs for brand-name drugs and 58% for generics.
-These amounts will lower until 2020, when you will pay only 25% for brand name and generic medications.
+These amounts will lower until 2020 when you pay only 25% for brand name and generic medications.
 The donut hole continues until your total out-of-pocket cost reaches $4,850.

-There are several plans that will cover your drugs during the gap.
-Some will only pay for generic drugs and others will pay for both generic and brand drugs.
+Several plans will cover your drugs during the gap.
+Some will only pay for generic drugs, and others will pay for both generic and brand drugs.
 If you qualify for Extra Help, there will be no coverage gap at all, and your plan will continue to cover your drugs during the gap period.